 In 2016, Adult Friend Finder, a dating website, suffered a massive data breach, where more than 300 million accounts were exposed and made available to online criminals.

 The reason behind all of these attacks were the weaknesses in the code written for the applications.
 It paved the way for the file inclusion vulnerability causing a massive data leakage.

 File inclusion vulnerabilities are often considered more elementary compared to high-profile cyber-attacks, and are therefore often overlooked and underestimated.
 But, if conducted successfully, it might allow attackers to carry out information disclosure or even a complete system compromise.

-File Inclusion vulnerabilities often affect web applications that are poorly written and occur when a web application allows users to submit input into files or upload files to the server.
+It often affects web apps that are poorly written and occurs when a web application allows users to submit input or upload files to the server.

 The vulnerability occurs owing to the use of user-supplied input without proper validation.
 These vulnerabilities are most commonly found in web applications running PHP scripts, but also frequently occur in JSP, ASP and others.

 File inclusion vulnerabilities can be categorized into two, depending on the origin of the included file:

 Remote File Inclusion (RFI)

 Local File inclusion vulnerabilities allow an attacker to read files on the victim machine.